-- A. Submit an "Early Graduation Request" form. - B. Complete at least 30 credits of courses from the GPST curriculum by the time of graduation and obtain a GPA of 3.8 or higher. - "Application for Early Graduation" forms are available in the GPST office.
-Students should submit the proposal form to their supervisor and chairperson of division one year before graduating. - Please consult the supervisor.
+- A. Submit an "Early Graduation Request" form. - B. Complete at least 30 credits of courses from the GPST curriculum by the time of graduation and obtain a GPA of 3.8 or higher.

+"Application for Early Graduation" forms are available in the GPST office.
+Students should submit the proposal form to their supervisor and chairperson of division one year before graduating.